International relations (1814–1919): Korea

-After wartime defeats by Britain, France and Japan, China remained nominally a unified country.
-In practice, European powers and Japan took effective control of certain port cities and their surrounding areas from the middle nineteenth century until the 1920s.
-Technically speaking, they exercised "extraterritoriality" that was imposed in a series of unequal treaties.

-In 1899–1900 the United States won international acceptance for the Open Door Policy whereby all nations would have access to Chinese ports, rather than having them reserved to just one nation.

 British policies

 Free trade imperialism

 Britain, in addition to taking control of new territories, developed an enormous power in economic and financial affairs in numerous independent countries, especially in Latin America and Asia.
 It lent money, built railways, and engaged in trade.
 The Great Exhibition of 1851 clearly demonstrated Britain's dominance in engineering, communications and industry; that lasted until the rise of the United States and Germany in the 1890s.

 Splendid isolation

 Historians agree that Lord Salisbury as foreign minister and prime minister 1885–1902 was a strong and effective leader in foreign affairs.
 He had a superb grasp of the issues, and proved:

 a patient, pragmatic practitioner, with a keen understanding of Britain's historic interests....He oversaw the partition of Africa, the emergence of Germany and the United States as imperial powers, and the transfer of British attention from the Dardanelles to Suez without provoking a serious confrontation of the great powers.

-In 1886–1902 under Salisbury, Britain continued its policy of Splendid isolation with no formal allies.
+In 1886–1902 under Salisbury, Britain continued its policy of splendid isolation with no formal allies.
 Lord Salisbury grew restless with the term in the 1890s, as his "third and final government found the policy of 'splendid isolation' increasingly less splendid," especially as France broke from its own isolation and formed an alliance with Russia.